Milk substitute for orphaned microbat (insectivorous bat) pups.

 To make 20mL of milk: Add 1 level scoop of powder (6.5g) with 15ml of warm water.

 To make 100mL of milk: Add 33g of powder (5 scoops) with 70ml of warm water.

-When pups are about 3-4 weeks old they may begin to show interest in solid food.
+When pups are about 3-4 weeks old (fully-furred) they should begin to show interest in solid food.
 To entice them to eat solids offer small mealworms or fly pupae with the heads removed.
 Once they start to eat solid food continue to increase the solids and reduce the milk in their diet until they are fully weaned at about 6-8 weeks (depending on species).
-Bats may be encouraged to eat Wombaroo Small Carnivore Food, made up as a moist crumble, supplemented with live insects.
+Bats may be encouraged to eat Small Carnivore Food, made up as a moist crumble, supplemented with live insects.
 Feeder Insects can be supplemented Insect Booster to improve their nutritional quality.